-A.2.2.2 How AVRDUDE finds the configuration files.
+A.2.2.2 Windows Configuration File Location

 AVRDUDE on Windows has a different way of searching for the system and user configuration files.
 Below is the search method for locating the configuration files:

 - Only for the system configuration file: <directory from which application loaded>/../etc/avrdude.conf - 2.
 The directory from which the application loaded. - 3.
 The current directory. - 4.
 The Windows system directory.
 On Windows NT, the name of this directory is SYSTEM32. - 5.
 Windows NT: The 16-bit Windows system directory.
 The name of this directory is SYSTEM. - 6.
 The Windows directory. - 7.
 The directories that are listed in the PATH environment variable.